 According to the College of Policing (2018), continual exposure to viewing thousands of images of child abuse creates an environment in which burnout, compassion fatigue, and secondary trauma become more likely.

-This guide presents some of the key findings from research which explored trauma and moral injury in six ICAT (Internet Child Abuse Team) investigators.
+This guide presents some of the key findings from a research project exploring trauma and moral injury in six ICAT (Internet Child Abuse Team) investigators.
 It is likely to be of interest to practitioners who investigate online child exploitation as well as other professionals who support them.
 It may also be relevant to those who encounter traumatising imagery in alternative settings.

 Role and environment